Cement: China

+China is the world's largest producer and user of cement.

 In 2006, it was estimated that China manufactured 1.235 billion tonnes of cement, which was 44% of the world total cement production.
 "Demand for cement in China is expected to advance 5.4% annually and exceed 1 billion tonnes in 2008, driven by slowing but healthy growth in construction expenditures.
 Cement consumed in China will amount to 44% of global demand, and China will remain the world's largest national consumer of cement by a large margin."

 In 2010, 3.3 billion tonnes of cement was consumed globally.
 Of this, China accounted for 1.8 billion tonnes.

 Environmental impacts

 Cement manufacture causes environmental impacts at all stages of the process.
 These include emissions of airborne pollution in the form of dust, gases, noise and vibration when operating machinery and during blasting in quarries, and damage to countryside from quarrying.
 Equipment to reduce dust emissions during quarrying and manufacture of cement is widely used, and equipment to trap and separate exhaust gases are coming into increased use.
 Environmental protection also includes the re-integration of quarries into the countryside after they have been closed down by returning them to nature or re-cultivating them.